Start of Year Guide

 Where Will It Take Me?

+This Apprenticeship Standard will allow you to progress into permanent employment, enhancing the skills and knowledge that you have gained at Level 2.
 You could work for a house building company, a property development company, or working as part of a small business repairing and refurbishing buildings.

 Entry Requirements